jez/blog/_posts/2023-04-23-intro-elim.md

 of what the type does, which leads to confusion, misuse, and bugs.

 Even in languages without a static type system, this lesson still applies.
-We define data structures when writing code in all languages, and those data structures are defined by their intro and elim forms in every last one of them.
+We define data structures when writing code in all languages, and it's always done by defining intro and elim forms.
 The operations which create and transform data structures shape a programmer's mental model of a codebase, regardless of whether there's a type system to reify that mental model into type annotations.

 But this is the infuriating part: most real-world languages are cavalier when it comes to defining types.
 Sloppily-defined types are the **default**, and programmers usually have